Rick-Phoenix/sketch/docs/src/extensible_configs.md

 extends: ["other_config.yaml"]
 ```

-Where the path being used is a relative path starting from the parent directory of the original config file.
+Where the path being used can be either an absolute path or a relative path starting from the original config file.

 The merging strategy works as follows:
 - For conflicting values, such as opposite booleans, the previous value will be overridden.